1910s

 Shaughnessy Heights Golf Course operated on land leased from the CPR.
 The original term expired in 1928 and was extended a number of times until 1960.
 The membership had opportunity to buy the land in the late 1960s but determined that the $2 million price tag was too high.

 From the late 1920s, the Club searched for, and considered buying or leasing, other sites including the present-day Oakridge Shopping Centre land and the property now home to the University Golf Club.
 For a variety of reasons these sites were deemed unsuitable.
-In the end, the 160-acre site on the Musqueam Reserve between the Fraser River and the Southwest Marine Drive was chosen.
+In the end, the 160-acre site on the traditional and ancestral territory of the Musqueam First Nation between the Fraser River and the Southwest Marine Drive was chosen.
 The Government of Canada negotiated a lease for use as a golf and country club until the year 2032.

 At the time of the move, the club name was changed from Shaughnessy Heights Golf Club to its present name, Shaughnessy Golf & Country Club.